Glyphosate Residue Free

 Intended Users of the Standard

-The Standard is intended to be used by ingredient suppliers and food manufacturers interested in having products certified under the Program, as well as farmers and value chain handlers and purchasers of Certified Products.
+The Standard is intended to be used by ingredient suppliers and food and supplement manufacturers interested in having products certified under the Program, as well as farmers and value chain handlers and purchasers of Certified Products.

 Handlers including distributors, wholesalers, importers, and food processors and manufacturers.